Library to offer summer reading program

 Peggy Chambers, an award-winning author from Enid, will introduce her new chapter book, “Ian’s Magic,” from 3-5 p.m.
 Saturday.
 Chambers will talk about her book, reading and the writing process.
 She has written books for all ages and is active with Enid Writers Club.

 From July 6 to Aug.
 17, library staff will be at Champion Park gym at noon and New View apartments at 1 p.m. for a “lunch bunch,” and pop-up storytimes and other activities will be held each day.
-Lunch will be provided for anyone under 18.
+Lunch will be provided for anyone younger than 18.

 Activities for all ages will be available throughout the summer at the library.